 For example, say you are two months postpartum, and plan to pump for a year.
 Your baby takes 30oz per day and you make 35oz per day, pumping 60 minutes per day.

-In this case, I would recommend that you increase your total pumping time in a day to protect your supply long-term.
+In this case, even though you’re pumping enough for your baby right now, I would recommend that you increase your total pumping time in a day to protect your supply long-term over the next 10 months.

 On the other hand, say you are four months postpartum, and plan to pump for six months.
 Your baby takes 25oz per day and you make 35oz per day, pumping 90 minutes per day.
-You’re probably fine to stick with what you’re doing.
+You’re probably fine to stick with what you’re doing – you’re close to your goal, your supply has likely regulated, and you have a decent amount of extra milk.

 I’m pumping more than this now and feel like I need to in order to keep my supply up.
 Do I need to start pumping less?